tylermcdonnell/Paxos/README.txt

    from that system in some configurable time.

 3. The system uses a view change model for leader election.
-In particular, all servers maintain an integer expressing the current leader.
+In particular, all leaders maintain an integer expressing who they think the current leader is.
    If they detect, via the keep-alive failure detection mechanism, that the current leader is dead, they increment the index.
-That process is the new leader.
+This index corresponds to who they now think is the new leader.
+In addition, if a leader X sees that some other leader Y has a higher index, X will update its index to the higher value. (e.g., if leader X has index = 3, and it finds that leader Y has index = 5, leader X will change its index to 5).
+Note that index is a running count, it can take on values past (n - 1).
+In other words, if the index is 5 and there are 5 servers in the system, the current leader is on server (5 mod n) = (5 mod 5) = 0.

-4. When a process first becomes leader, it immediately spawns scouts (i.e., sends out P1A messages) as described in "Paxos Made Moderately Complex."
+4. When a process first becomes leader, it immediately spawns scouts (i.e., sends out p1a messages) as described in "Paxos Made Moderately Complex."
-   This means that the timeBombLeader command cannot be used to deterministically limit P1A messages.
+   This means that the timeBombLeader command cannot be used to deterministically limit p1a messages.
 For this reason, we have added an additional timeBomb command, which can be used to specify a non-leader process.
-To limit P1A messages of a leader, you simply call timeBomb on them immediately prior to them becoming leader.
+To limit p1a messages of a leader, you simply call timeBomb on them immediately prior to them becoming leader.